"Are you training the next generation of construction project managers?"

 What should our young engineers and future project managers do?

-Try and work for a company that will give you the right experience.
+Try and work for a construction company that will give you the right experience.
 Importantly work for the right manager who can mentor you, passing their knowledge to you.
 Continually ask questions.
 Understand the construction processes.
 Get involved with different aspects of construction and the various management processes, so you gain as much experience and knowledge as possible.
 Don’t think it’s easy to manage a construction project.
+What qualities does a good construction project manager require?

 My mission has always been to train those working with me so they can be better than I was.
 I made mistakes – they shouldn’t make the same mistakes as me!
-That’s why I’ve written two books in the hope of passing on my knowledge and experience to the next generation.
-(My next book to be published later this year focuses on construction variations.)
+That’s why I’ve written several books in the hope of passing on my knowledge and experience to the next generation.

 The future of our construction projects is in your hands.